≡

 Sedah's Cave

-"Aren't you feeling too confident?"
-Kagekawa formed a smirk on his face while raising an eyebrow and then continued to speak.
-"Regardless this contract that's being formed is not from a god or goddess.
+"Wait, did you just say low-level?
+Aren't you feeling too confident?"
+Kagekawa formed a smirk on his face while raising an eyebrow and then continued to speak, "This contract that's being formed is not from a god or goddess.
 It's definitely caused by a great and powerful demon.
 I'm sure of it!
-The animosity and hatred I felt can only be a great demon.
-However!
-I have no idea whose presence I felt, so I came to you, the only other demon I know, for answers, so answer this question: who is he forming a contract with Sedah?!"
+The animosity and hatred I felt can only be a great demon...it reeks of malice.
+However, I have no idea whose presence I felt, so I came to you, the only other demon I know, for answers, so answer this question: Who is he forming a contract with, Sedah?!"

-"I was on the border of Vastos and Coldera and I sensed it, quickly trying to find the only other demon I know."
+"I was on the border of Vastos and Coldera, and I sensed it, quickly trying to find the only other demon I know."

-"Ohh ~ are you saying this demon could've covered an entire country in his presence?
-And then you ran like a chicken!
+"Oh~are you saying this demon could've covered an entire country in his presence?
+How interesting!"
+Sedah's face began to lighten up, "And you ran like a chicken as well!
 Hah!
 You better not be joking or else I'll kill you where you stand."
-Sedah replied with a serious tone in his voice, glaring at the swordsman.
+Sedah replied with a grin on his face and a serious tone in his voice.

 "Watch what you say, you false hero," Kagekawa replied with a serious tone, his hand now placed on the hilt of his sword.

 Sedah clicked his tongue at Kagekawa.
 "I forbid you or anyone else from killing this northern boy.
 I want to see what he does and how he grows!
 And if you decide to do otherwise, I'll kill you.
 Simple, right?"
 Sedah replied with a cold and detached tone.
+Arthur had never heard such an icy tone come from him before.

 "Close, but not quite!
 I'm going to make Arthur into a great fighter and make him battle against the northern kid."
 Sedah replied with a smirk on his face.